Hair (film): Plot

-Following his "trip", Claude falls out with Berger and the tribe members, ostensibly due to a practical joke on Sheila (taking her clothes while she's skinny-dipping, which forces her to hail a taxi in just her panties), but also due to their philosophical differences over the war in Vietnam—and over personal versus communal responsibility.
+Following his "trip", Claude falls out with Berger and the tribe members, ostensibly due to a practical joke on Sheila (taking her clothes while she's skinnydipping, compelling her to hail a taxi in just her panties), but also due to their philosophical differences over the war in Vietnam and over personal versus communal responsibility.
 After wandering the city ("Where Do I Go?"), Claude finally reports to the draft board (“Black Boys/White Boys”), completes his enlistment, and is shipped off to Nevada for basic training.

-It's now Winter in New York when Claude writes to Sheila ("Walking in Space"), who subsequently shares the news with the others.
+It's now winter when Claude writes to Sheila ("Walking in Space"), who subsequently shares the news with the others.
 Berger devises a scheme to visit Claude.
-Meanwhile, Hud's fiancée—with whom he has a son, LaFayette Jr.—wants to marry as they had planned earlier ("Easy to Be Hard").
+Meanwhile, Hud's fiancée — with whom he has a son, LaFayette Jr. — wants to marry as they had planned earlier ("Easy to Be Hard").
 The tribe members trick Sheila's brother Steve out of his car, then head west to visit Claude.

-The hippies arrive at the Army training center in Nevada where Claude is stationed ("Three-Five-Zero-Zero", "Good Morning Starshine"), only to be turned away...ostensibly because the base is on alert, but also because the surly MP on duty does not care for their looks.
+The hippies arrive in Nevada where Claude is stationed ("Three-Five-Zero-Zero", "Good Morning Starshine"), only to be turned away, ostensibly because the base is on alert, but also because the surly MP on duty does not care for their looks.
 Sheila proceeds to chat up army sergeant Fenton at a local bar, luring him to an isolated desert road where the hippies acquire his uniform and car.
 Berger cuts his hair and dons the uniform, then drives onto the Army base.
-He finds Claude and offers to replace him for the next headcount, so that Claude can meet Sheila and the others for a going-away picnic in the desert.
+He finds Claude and offers to switch places with him for the next headcount, so that Claude can meet Sheila and the others for a farewell picnic in the desert.

 Just after a disguised Claude slips away to the picnic, the base becomes fully activated with immediate ship-outs for Vietnam.
-Berger's ruse is never discovered, and he is herded onto a plane to be shipped out.
-Claude returns to the empty barracks and frantically pursues Berger's plane but is unable to reach it before it takes off for Southeast Asia ("The Flesh Failures").
+Berger's ruse is not discovered, and he is herded onto a plane with the rest of Claude's company.
+Claude returns to the empty barracks and frantically pursues Berger's plane, but is unable to reach it before it takes off for Southeast Asia ("The Flesh Failures").

 Months pass.
-Claude, who has been dishonorably discharged for going AWOL, and Sheila -- along with the rest of the tribe -- gather at Berger's grave in Arlington National Cemetery; the grave marker verifies that Berger was KIA in Vietnam ("Let the Sunshine In").
-The film ends at a full-scale peace protest in Washington, D.C.
+Claude and Sheila—along with the rest of the tribe—gather at Berger's grave in Arlington National Cemetery; the grave marker verifies that Berger was KIA in Vietnam ("Let the Sunshine In").
+The film ends showing a mass peace protest in Washington, D.C.

 Production

 The film was shot in October 1977.
-Filming locations included a number of well-known spots in New York City, including Central Park's Bethesda Fountain, Sheep Meadow, and the Central Park bandshell; and Washington Square Park.
+Filming locations included a number of well-known spots in New York City, including Central Park's Bethesda Fountain, Sheep Meadow, and the Naumburg Bandshell; and Washington Square Park.
 Scenes were also shot at the Fort Irwin National Training Center, in the Mojave Desert in northern San Bernardino County, California, and in Barstow, California; as well as in Washington, D.C., at the Lincoln Memorial, in the National Mall.